dellacortelab/prospr/README.md

 `python prospr.py -h`
 to print the help text.

-ProSPr is also available as a docker container...
+ProSPr will also available as a docker container.

 Contact: dennis.dellacorte@byu.edu